 Static visualizations have long been used to support storytelling, usually in the form of diagrams and charts embedded in a larger body of text.
 In this format, the text conveys the story, and the image typically provides supporting evidence or related details.
-More recently, visualizations have been designed with the purpose of conveying a "data story," and guiding the viewer through the narrative generated from analysis of the data [29].
-These visualizations have been termed "narrative visualizations" [30], and have been extensively studied to explore how elements of narrative theory can be applied to identify patterns in visual layout to provide recommendations, or to evaluate the effectiveness of the visuals in the presentation and analysis [30-32].
+More recently, visualizations have been designed with the purpose of conveying a "data story," and guiding the viewer through the narrative generated from analysis of the data [18].
+These visualizations have been termed "narrative visualizations" [31], and have been extensively studied to explore how elements of narrative theory can be applied to identify patterns in visual layout to provide recommendations, or to evaluate the effectiveness of the visuals in the presentation and analysis [15, 30, 31].

-Recently, a new technique has emerged to help users better understand and analyze a complex story by presenting it visually.
-This technique, called storyline, is inspired by Munroe's Movie Narrative Charts [2] and represents narratives as node-link graphs.
-As shown in Fig. 2, events in the narrative are represented as nodes in the storyline and are laid out chronologically from left to right.
+Recently, another technique has also emerged to help users better understand and analyze a complex story by presenting them visually.
+This technique, storyline visualization, is inspired by Munroe's Movie Narrative Charts [22], and represents narratives as node-link graphs.
+Events in the narrative are visualized as nodes, and are laid out chronologically from left to right.
 Each character, or entity, is shown as a line running from one event to another.
 A link between a pair of nodes represents an entity that participates chronologically in both events.
-Spatial proximity identifies where characters participate in a common event.
 Interactions among the entities during different events define entity relationships.

-Storvline visualizations differ from narrative visualizations in important ways.
-As noted, narrative visualizations emphasize combining a data story with graphics.
+Storyline visualizations differ from narrative visualizations in important ways.
+As noted before, narrative visualizations emphasize combining a data story with graphics.
 They present related content, in blocks, to provide clear and logical transitions without regard for temporal ordering of events.
-Narrative visualization, therefore, refers to the genre of visualization that focuses on generating "visual data stories" from a set of story pieces (specific facts backed up by data) presented in a meaningful order to support a high level communication goal, such as educating or entertaining the viewer [29].
-Storyline visualizations, on the other hand, refer to the genre of visualization that focuses on generating "visual summaries" for a text narrative-either pre-existing, or constructed from a corpus of fabula elements-using a storyline technique.
-These visualizations present an alternative manifestation of a narrative's sjuzhet.
-They depict narrative events on a temporal timeline that follows the narrative's progression.
+Storyline visualizations, on the other hand, are designed as an alternative manifestation of a narrative's sjužet.
+They present narrative events on a temporal timeline that follows the narrative's progression.
 This allows users to better understand the evolution of entity relationships from the beginning to the end of a story.
-This can be very important in many applications such as information exploration and understanding, interpersonal communication and storytelling, and media analysis [33,34].
+This can be very important in many applications such as information exploration and understanding, interpersonal communications, therefore, are "visual data stories", while storyline visualizations are "visual narrative summaries."

-When visualizing a real-world narrative, storyline visualizations are generally simplified by imposing application-specific constraints, thereby achieving success at the cost of loss of generality [1].
+When visualizing a real-world narrative, storyline visualizations are generally simplified by imposing application-specific constraints, thereby achieving success at the cost of loss of generality [19].
 More recent research efforts have focused on developing a generic storyline visualization tool.
-Tanahashi and Ma presented a storyline layout technique [3] based on a genetic algorithm.
-They also presented an extension of their technique to generate storyline visualization for evolving narratives [35].
-While their approach creates an aesthetically appealing and legible storyline visualization, it takes considerable time to create the layout.
-Liu et al. [1] presented a strategy called StoryFlow that formulates the difficult problem of creating an effective storyline layout as an optimization problem, creating an aesthetically appealing visualization significantly faster than Tanahashi and Ma.
+Tanahashi and Ma presented a storyline layout technique [34] based on a genetic algorithm.
+They also presented an extension of their technique to generate storyline visualization for evolving narratives [33].
+While their techniques create an aesthetically appealing and legible storyline visualization, they take considerable time to create the layout.
+Liu et al. [19] presented a strategy called StoryFlow that formulates the difficult problem of creating an effective storyline layout as an optimization problem, creating an aesthetically appealing visualization significantly faster than Tanahashi and Ma.